(last update: December, 2017)

 Bird Photography is still the domain of the interchangeable lens camera, although the better superzoom do a quite nice job in good light conditions.
 Where the DLSR and Mirrorless system win out over the less expensive cameras is in poor light or in difficult shadow and focusing conditions, such as partially obscured birds.
 If the budget allows and you know you’re serious about bird photography, it’s worth it spending the money for an interchangeable lens system.

 My camera of choice today is the Fuji X-T2 mirrorless camera body, with their Fujinon 100-400 lens and a 1.4x Teleconverter.
 This is not a cheap rig and I don’t recommend it for beginners — it’ll cost you about $4000 for this setup — but as your skills and interest advance, this is the kind of no-compromise setup that advanced birders use, giving me a reasonably fast 560mm lens in a low-weight (3.5 pound) package that can be hand-held or used on a tripod.
+I’ve started experimenting with the less expensive Fuji X-T20, which is half the cost of the Fuji X-T2, and I think it would make a good basis for a mirrorless birding rig at a lower cost than it’s more expensive big brother.

 If you can’t spend that much money, I have a less expensive suggestion.
 You can get yourself a Canon Rebel SL2 body for about $550, and the Tamron 18-400 superzoom lens and for about $1200 you can have a good system that will help you get quality shots with enough telephoto power to bring in more distant birds.
 It’ll be a much better camera than any of the Superzooms, but it won’t be as good as the Fuji setup in poor light or weird focus situations.